jamesmontemagno/app-imagesearch-cogs/README.md

 Setup a Bing Search API Key at: https://microsoft.com/cognitive-services

-### Optional: Google Custom Search
-If desired you can swap out the Bing Image search with a Google image search by following these instructions:

-Setup a custom search with Image enabled with a website of *: https://cse.google.com/cse/

 ## Open source libraries
 The following amazing libraries were used to create this app: